 On this blog/website you will find some impressions of my bicycle travels and races of the past years.
-In some cases it’s vivid verbal accounts, in other cases I crunch numbers; either represents elements of my pleasure in cycling and racing.
+In some cases it’s verbal accounts, in other cases I crunch numbers or present visualizations; either represents elements of my pleasure in cycling and racing.
 On this page I’ll address the “why”…

 My approach to cycling?

 I don’t cycle merely for the sake of cycling.
-In fact, cycling itself is just a tool for me to make experiences that I would not be able to have otherwise.
+In fact, cycling itself is to some extent just a tool for me to make experiences that I would not be able to have otherwise.

 To me, the great aspects of cycling are linked to…

 - in races, the empathetic relationships with other cyclists who go through the same

 - finding my own physical and mental limits